jsommers/ELF/FIXME.md

 # fixme list

  - option not to probe certain hops (change permanent mask for a dest)
- - modify probe rate/interval so per-hop probing is a roughly constant rate
  - better handling of non-responsive hops
  - name
    bandaid